alipay/Owfuzz/README.md

 - IEEE Std 802.11 1999/2007/2012/2016
 - 2.4Ghz and 5Ghz
-- Supports all WiFi devices: APs and Cliets
+- Supports all WiFi devices: APs and Clients
 - Fuzzing all frames: management/control/data
 - Any state of WiFi
 - Interactivity testing